-When there are cross-border externalities in financial market stabilities, international policy coordination is required to internalize the cross-border externalities.
-Given cross-border externalities in the financial markets, if financial regulatory policies as capital adequacy regulations of involved countries have the property of strategic substitutability, each country has an incentive to free ride the regulatory efforts of other countries.
-Under the strategic substitutability of the financial regulatory policies, each country has an incentive to free ride the regulatory policies, each country has an incentive to free ride the regulatory policies, each country has an incentive to free ride other countries' regulatory efforts, and therefore, international policy coordination mechanism is required to prevent the under-provision of regulatory efforts for financial stability.
+When there are cross-border externalities in financial market stability, international policy coordination is required to internalize the cross-border externalities.
+Given cross-border externalities in the financial markets, if financial regulatory policies as capital adequacy regulation of involved countries have the property of strategic substitutability, each country has an incentive to free ride the regulatory efforts of other countries.
+Therefore, international policy coordination mechanism is required to prevent insufficient provision of regulatory efforts for financial stability.

-However, if financial regulatory policies have strategic complementarity with countries of cross-border externalities, financial regulatory policies of a country will be complemented with the regulatory efforts of other countries under cross-border externalities.
+However, if financial regulatory policies have strategic complementarity between countries with cross-border externalities, financial regulatory efforts of a country will be complemented with the regulatory efforts of other countries under cross-border externalities.
 Therefore, each country has no incentive to free ride the regulatory efforts of neighboring countries, and henceforth, the explicit arrangement for international policy coordination mechanism for cooperative regulatory measures is not required to prevent the under-provision of the regulatory efforts for financial stability.

 Nonetheless, strategic complementarity of the financial regulatory policies involves another problem of economic uncertainty caused by multiple equilibria in financial regulation under complete information.
-In other words, both cases of underprovision of regulatory efforts and over-provision of regulatory efforts by involved countries can be equilibria as multiple equilibria.
+Under strategic complementarity of regulatory efforts, both cases of under-provision and over-provision of regulatory efforts by involved countries can be equilibria as multiple equilibria.
 Conditions for each type of equilibrium are examined in the next section.

 First, we define the market equilibrium when each policy maker makes a decision in a non-cooperative Nash equilibrium fashion via backward induction.
 A bank decides the loan allocation between foreign and domestic markets, and then it makes a decision about its level of monitoring efforts.
 The optimal level of monitoring efforts by each bank is given from the first order condition of the bank's profit maximization problem as follows:

-$$\frac{\partial \prod{i}}{\partial q{i}} = 0 \quad \Rightarrow \quad q{i}^{} = \frac{E{i}}{2c{i}} \left( \frac{r{i}\theta{i}}{k{i}} + \frac{\mu\gamma{ji}r{j}(1-\theta{i})}{k{j}} \right)$$ (6)
+$$\frac{\partial \prod{i}}{\partial q{i}} = 0 \quad \Rightarrow \quad q{i}^{} = \frac{E{i}}{2c{i}} \left( \frac{r{i}\theta{i}}{k{i}} + \frac{\mu \gamma{ji}r{j}(1 - \theta{i})}{k{j}} \right) \tag{6}$$